City of Melbourne

 • A larger percentage of full-time equivalent local workers employed in Financial and Insurance Services (16.8% compared to 4.9%)

-• A smaller percentage of full-time equivalent local workers employed in Manufacturing (2.3% compared to 8.3%)
+• A smaller percentage of full-time equivalent local workers employed in Health Care and Social Assistance (7.7% compared to 13.7%)

 Emerging groups